baconpaul/six-sines/doc/design.md

   - Show menu doesnt work for set value
 - Ctrl/Knob quantizes on ratio to PO2
 - AM is somehow not quiet right.
 Signal to zero seems 'no modulation' not 'no output'
-- Don't send VU etc when editor not attached
 - Write a better README
 - Write some semblance of documentation